odnr93/routilux/docs/source/user_guide/routines.rst

 Creating a Routine
 ------------------

-To create a routine, inherit from ``Routine2``:
+To create a routine, inherit from ``Routine``:

 .. code-block:: python

-   from flowforge import Routine2
+   from flowforge import Routine

-   class MyRoutine(Routine2):
+   class MyRoutine(Routine):
        def __init__(self):
            super().__init__()
            # Define slots and events here